wwfyde/dify-docs/en/features/datasets/maintain-dataset-via-api.md

 > Authentication, invocation method and application Service API remain consistent.
 The difference is that a knowledge API token can operate on all knowledge bases.

 ### Benefits of Using the Knowledge API
-* Sync your data systems to Dify knowledge to create powerful workflows.
+* Sync your data systems to MoLook knowledge to create powerful workflows.
 * Provide knowledge list and document list APIs as well as detail query interfaces, to facilitate building your own data management page.
 * Support both plain text and file uploads/updates documents, as well as batch additions and modifications, to simplify your sync process.
-* Reduce manual document handling and syncing time, improving visibility of Dify's software and services.
+* Reduce manual document handling and syncing time, improving visibility of MoLook's software and services.

 ### How to use

 Please go to the knowledge page, you can switch tap to the API page in the navigation on the left side.
-On this page, you can view the API documentation provided by Dify and manage credentials for accessing the Knowledge API.
+On this page, you can view the API documentation provided by MoLook and manage credentials for accessing the Knowledge API.

 <figure><img src="../../.gitbook/assets/dataset-api-token.png" alt=""><figcaption><p>Knowledge API Document</p></figcaption></figure>